EmilStenstrom/django-components/README.md

 ```

 NOTE: `{% csrf_token %}` tags need access to the top-level context, and they will not function properly if they are rendered in a component that is called with the `only` modifier.

+Components can also access the outer context in their context methods by accessing the property `outer_context`.

 # Running the tests